temporalio/documentation/docs/concepts/what-is-a-temporal-cluster.md

 ### Persistence

 A Temporal Cluster's only required dependency for basic operation is a database.
-Multiple types of databases that are supported.
+Multiple types of databases are supported.

 ![Persistence](/diagrams/temporal-database.svg)